whowechina/iidx_pico/README.md

 * Bearing seat ("Turntable - Bearing Seat"), 40% to 60% infill.
 * Magnet seat ("Turntable - Magnet Seat"), 40% to 60% infill.
 * Disc seat ("Turntable - Disc Seat"), 40% to 60% infill.
-* For IIDX Teeny only, the disc ("Turntable Teeny - Disc"), use a textured PEI bed and concentric pattern for a better surface.
+* For IIDX Teeny only, the disc ("Turntable Teeny - Disc"), 80%+ infill, use a textured PEI bed and concentric pattern for a better surface.
 * Banner ("Turntable * - Banner"), 20-40% infill.
 You can render the text in black if you have multi-color printing system.
 * NOTE: IIDX Jumbo with 2 bearings is abbreviated as "Jumbo 2B" in the file name.